Understanding testosterone replacement therapy side effects and management

 TRT delivers testosterone from outside the body to raise your levels into a healthy range.
 Common options include injections, gels, patches, and long-acting pellets under the skin.
 Oral testosterone exists, but some older forms were linked to liver strain and are used less often.[2]

-- Injections: Usually given every 1–2 weeks into the muscle or weekly under the skin.
+• Injections: Usually given every 1 to 2 weeks into the muscle or weekly under the skin.
 They can cause higher peaks and lower troughs if dosing is not adjusted.

-- Pellets: Small cylinders placed under the skin that release testosterone for 3–6 months.
+• Pellets: Small cylinders placed under the skin that release testosterone for 3 to 6 months.

-Studies do not show one delivery method as clearly superior for symptom relief; choice depends on lifestyle, cost, and how stable your levels stay with each form.
+Studies do not show one delivery method as clearly superior for symptom relief.
+Choice depends on lifestyle, cost of TRT, and how stable your levels stay with each form.

 What TRT changes in the body

-Randomized trials show that TRT in hypogonadal men can improve sexual desire, erectile function, lean muscle mass, grip strength, bone mineral density, red blood cell counts, and some aspects of mood and energy.[4],[5]
+The 2016 Testosterone Trials published in The New England Journal of Medicine found that testosterone treatment in older men with low levels improved sexual function and helped correct anemia, with other benefits varying by outcome and individual response.[4]
+Randomized trials also show that TRT in hypogonadal men can improve sexual desire, erectile function, lean muscle mass, grip strength, bone mineral density, and red blood cell counts, with some men reporting improvements in mood and energy.[4],[5]

 Benefits are rarely instant.
-Sexual desire often improves within weeks, while body composition changes and bone density gains can take 6–12 months or longer.
+Sexual desire often improves within weeks, while body composition changes and bone density gains can take 6 to 12 months or longer.
 Some men notice sharper thinking or better mood, but effects on depression and cognition are more variable than effects on sex drive and muscle.

 Conditions linked to it